 Step 3 – Configure Windows 11

 Well done, you’re almost there!
 Upon restart you will be facing a snazzy-looking Windows 11 configuration wizard.
 This final phase of your journey should be self-explanatory, though do note that Windows 11 will by default ask you to sign in with a Microsoft Account.
-To enable a local account simply disconnect from the Internet during the setup process.
+To proceed with a local account, refer to our guide on how to install Windows 11 offline.

 Give yourself a pat on the back, you’ve successfully managed to clean install Windows 11.